virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

   </div>
 </div>

-### Layers:
+### Layers
-Layers are like those transparent projector sheets teachers used to display compound information.
+oversimply-put, layers are like those transparent projector sheets your middle school teachers used to display compound diagrams, formulas, and concepts.
 By the end of this tutorial, you will become very familiar with the Layers Dialogue pictured below:

 <div class="media">
   <div class="media-body">
-    <h5 class="mt-0 mb-1">Layers Window</h5>
+    <h5 class="mt-0 mb-1">Layers Dialogue</h5>
     in this tutorial you will be working a lot inside the layers window, which is one of GIMP's Dockable Dialogues.
   </div>
   <img class="ml-3" src="/assets/post_media/2021-3-31-gimp-tutorial/icons/layers.png" alt="GIMP layers window">